wendahere/JAWS/path/to/Sean.md

 Now that my rechargable power supply worked, I worked on supplying the current need to the other components while also doing the cicuit on stripboards.
 I discussed with my mechanical engineer, Allen, to see how would I solder the components together.
 He suggested that we should have a board for just the batteries and the voltage changes and a different board for the connection of the esp32 to the other non-power related compoments like our ultrasonic sensor and our OLED display.
 Thus, I decided to start planning on how to solder it.
 Here is how the schematic looks like:
 ![new 1week 16 power](https://user-images.githubusercontent.com/43029229/74098849-cfdfa580-4b57-11ea-81a2-da7e051668ba.jpeg)
 In also discussing the stripboards with Allen, we agreed that there would be seperate stripboards for the esp 32 , the power source and each of the components except for the motor drivers.
-The power, componentd See ya next week!
+The parts of hte vehicle were seperated into the power, components and the mechanism to lift up the sensor.
+This is to see to our visiobn that the circuit would be easy to understand and to also havethe See ya next week!

 # Week 17
 I did soldering of the power circuit this week and have finished it!